NEJLT/nejlt-website/content/policies/preprint.md

 +++

-Submissions that have been previously published non-anonymously on a pre-print server (like arXiv) or homepage are *sometimes* OK.
+Submissions that have been previously published non-anonymously on a pre-print server (like arXiv) or other page are *sometimes* OK.
 NEJLT adopts the [ACL policy on submission](https://www.aclweb.org/adminwiki/index.php?title=ACL_Policies_for_Submission,_Review_and_Citation) in general, though manuscripts published as anonymous preprints (as offered by e.g. OpenReview) are always welcome.

 This policy is repeated below (as of October 2019):